PeterBooker/wp-newrelic-api/README.md

 WP NewRelic handles communication between WordPress and the NewRelic API v2.
 It can be added to your theme/plugin or the /mu-plugins/ folder.

+You can see more information about NewRelic's v2 API here: [https://rpm.newrelic.com/api/explore](https://rpm.newrelic.com/api/explore)

 ## Supported Endpoints

+Not all Endpoints are supported yet, but all GET Endpoints are planned.
+PUT and DELETE Endpoints will be considered if there is interest.
+The following are supported:

 * servers-list
 * servers-show (Requires Server ID)